 Exadata Features vs. Azure Solutions

-Once the relational database workload(s) are correctly sized for Azure, the next step is to identify the software layer of the Exadata features used by each database and how to address them when losing these once in the cloud.
+Once the relational database workload(s) are correctly sized for Azure, the next step is to identify the software layer of the Exadata features used by each database and how to address them when losing these once in the Azure cloud.

 Mixed increase/decrease of IO from cell node offloading